hazarbelge/flutter_getx_the_moviedb/README.md

 Flutter TheMovieDB Application example with GetX State, Route & Dependency Managements

-Register and get Api Key from [The Movie DB Website](https://www.themoviedb.org)
+Register and get an "API KEY" from [The Movie DB Website](https://www.themoviedb.org)

 After that in url.dart, change `'YOUR.API_KEY'`  with your key.

-Available in all your devices.
+Available for all platforms and devices.

 **Mobile:**